sudoyashi/Joshis-Garage/pages/mk1-electrical.md

 2. [Tesa tape 51036](https://www.tesa.com/en-us/industry/tesa-supersleeve-51036-pv6.html) is the premium alternative to electric tape.
 It's flexible, easy to use, and can withstand most applications.
 Don't get it confused with the softer, fuzzy Tesa tape 51068.
 Use this tape inside the car and in other softer environments.

-3. Split wire conduit is very good at keeping dirt and grease out but at the cost of space and flexibility.
+3. Split wire plastic conduit or loom is very good at keeping dirt and grease out but at the cost of space and flexibility.
 It looks like plastic gutter stuff.
-This is the bulkiest item on the list, and while there are different diameters, it is stiff and can only bend so much.
+This is the bulkiest item on the list, and while there are different diameters, it is stiff and can only bend so much without opening the crack.
 Use it where heavy protection is necessary, like the undercarriage.

 4. The split wire braided loom is the premium alternative to the conduit.
 Similar to the loom above, but this one is more flexible!
 It's easier to manipulate since it's braided strands instead of plastic tubing.
 Still, fluids could permeate the loom because of its fabric.